PVieira04/CI-project-1/README.md

 - User clicks on the "Check Availability" call-to-action button.
 - User sees the contact form and then navigates to resources via the navigation bar.
 - They click on the image expecting it to open the website(they commented on it) and it opens in a new tab.
-- The user closes the new tab and closes the Master Maths tab.
+- The user closes the new tab and closes the MasterMaths tab.

 ### Browser Testing
 Manual Testing was further done on other browsers.
 These browsers were chosen becasue, as found by [statcounter](https://gs.statcounter.com/browser-market-share), they are the most popular browsers in the world.